 It was great to have been able to start recording A Glimpse of Eternal Snows

 while in Kathmandu although I soon dropped my early ideas of recording while sitting up on our flat roof looking towards the himals.

 The background sounds were not euphonic.
-Early on there were frequently aircraft overhead, there were motorbikes, but worse of all sounds of construction as repairs and new builds continue apace.
-Even though I recorded inside with windows close, some listeners will hear distant voices, dogs, cockerels and wild bird calls.
+Early on there were frequently aircraft overhead, there were motorbikes, but worse of all sounds of construction as repairs and new builds continue apace, post-earthquakes.
+Even though I recorded inside with windows closed, some listeners will hear distant voices, vehicles, dogs, cockerels and wild bird calls.

 | Distracted by bird visitors while audio-editing this summer (photo by Simon Howarth)